 - The Petty Thief: Quite simply, they are petty and look for any reason to accuse you of wrong doing – even if you’ve done nothing at all.
 The petty thief is self-centered, insecure and at times vengeful.
 They are known for creating drama; are whinny, overly offended and nitpicky; and thrive on creating negative emotions.
 They drain your emotional bank account and have the need to tear others down in order to boost their own egos.
 They like to play the victim even when they are not.

 - The Blackmailer/Backstabber: Better to have enemies, than a friend like this.
 These people lure you in and gain your trust only to gather your secrets and expose them for their gain.
-The Blackmailer tends to be an extremely jealous Emotional Criminal whose sole purpose is to harm those they are jealous of, or, to get ahead.
+The Blackmailer tends to be an extremely jealous Emotional Criminal whose sole purpose is to harm those they are jealous of, or to get ahead.
 They thrive on collecting knowledge and are master manipulators at getting you to divulge your secrets to them.
 They lay in wait to hurt you when you are at your most vulnerable.

 - The Trespasser: These individuals are commonly known as, “Nosey Nellies”.
-They butt into your business any chance they can get and feel the need to know everything you are doing.
+They butt into your business any chance they can get, and feel the need to know everything you are doing.
 Certain types of “Trespassers” have a gift of inviting themselves and worming their way into events or groups that did not want them in the first place.
 The Trespasser may not cause great emotional harm, but they create emotional nuisances we can all do without.

 - The Slanderer: Ever so evil, the Slanderer, sets out to assassinate your character.
 They may be subtle about it or storm in with brutal force.
 They specialize in spreading lies and twisting bits of truth it into falsehoods in an attempt to discredit you and cause others to form false opinions of you.
 They are usually great at convincing others to see you in a bad light and are one of the masters at the “Art of Lying”.
 Standing up for yourself and exposing the truth are important weapons in defending yourself against this Emotional Criminal.

 - The Kidnapper: Unlike the I.D.
 Thief, the Kidnapper is not set out on stealing your identity or becoming you, but they are more focused on stealing your spotlight.
 They tend to be egotistical individuals who have a hard time dealing with others’ success.
-They set out to take away anything that puts the focus on your accomplishments or talents and tries to step into the spotlight themselves.
-The Kidnapper is usually extremely self-absorbed and self-centered and will do anything to keep their victims from being seen in good light or having something they don’t have.
+They set out to take away anything that puts the focus on your accomplishments or talents, and tries to step into the spotlight themselves.
+The Kidnapper is usually extremely self-absorbed and self-centered and will do anything to keep their victims from being seen in a good light or having something they don’t have.

 - The Terrorist: These are the bullies of life.
 They take pleasure in causing emotional trauma in those they see as weak.
 They are the worst offenders when it comes to stealing another’s self-worth.
 The wounds an Emotional Terrorist will inflict often take years and decades to heal.
 The victim is left empty and shattered.
 Emotional Terrorists may carry their own pain and lash out in an attempt to disguise it.
 They prey on weak, insecure souls who haven’t gained the courage to stand up to them.